brophdawg11/brophy.org/content/instance-aware-vuex-modules-2.md

 ### Namespacing to the rescue

-Namespacing seems like an obvious solution to this issue, but we're already namespacing, so what gives?  the problem is that we haven't made our namespace specific enough.
+Namespacing seems like an obvious solution to this issue, but we're already namespacing, so what gives?
+The problem is that we haven't made our namespace specific enough.
 We chose `product`, which is specific to our route-entry, but not specific enough for each potential instance of that route-entry.
 Because our route of `/product/:slug` is slug-specific - we need to also ensure our Vuex namespace is slug-specific.

 So, lets take a look at what that might mean to our above setup.
 We don't need to change our vuex module at all - we simply need to adjust the namespace we register it with.
-So what if instead of a static string for the namespace, we provided a function that could generate a namespaced given a component instance?
+So what if instead of a static string for the namespace, we provided a function that could generate a namespace given a component instance?

 ```js
 // ProductRouteComponent.vue